Gregory Piatetsky-Shapiro: Research and publications

 In 1991, Piatetsky and William (Bud) Frawley edited their first book Knowledge Discovery in Databases.
-In 1996, Piatetsky, Usama Fayyad, Padhraic Smyt and Ramasamy Uthurusamy edited a follow-up Advances in Knowledge Discovery and Data Mining.
+In 1996, Piatetsky, Usama Fayyad, Padhraic Smyth, and Ramasamy Uthurusamy edited a follow-up Advances in Knowledge Discovery and Data Mining.

 Piatetsky also helped launch and co-edit the Data Mining and Knowledge Discovery journal.
 He authored 9 edited books and collections and over 60 technical papers, articles and book chapters, mostly focusing on data mining and knowledge discovery..